CatYuan/express-react/README.md

-# Express-React Tutorial
+# Express-React

+Provides boilerplate.
 Serves the Express backend and the React single page app front end from the same application.
 Based off of [this](https://medium.com/@lowewenzel/serving-express-with-a-react-single-page-app-within-the-same-application-c168f1c44201) guide.

 Built from create-react-app and express-generator